mathspp/mathspp/pages/02.blog/huehue/item.en.md

 ---
 metadata:
     description: In this post I show you a colourful game I wrote with a friend of mine.
-title: "HueHue: a colourful game"
+title: 'HueHue: a colourful game'
 ---

 **HueHue** is a very colourful game I wrote with my colleague [@inesfmarques][ines].